hxwang/SmartGridSummary/papers/file/ukil14-privacy-2bn2b.md

 ## [IOT: To Be Private or Not To Be Private](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6849186)

 ### Summary
-In this paper, the authors test the sensitivity detection and analysis outcome using real smart meter data.
-The proposed a new metrics for privacy leakage and show their metrics can better detect the information leakage.
+In this paper, the authors propose a new metrics for privacy leakage measurement based on statistic test and entropy.
+They show their metrics can better detect the information leakage.
 - However, it is not clear how the mtrics related to information leakage.
 - Besides, their metric is not a single expression.
 It includes some statistic test.
 This makes it difficult to do the optimization.